IISERM/PaperBuilder/docs/index.md

 We'd LOVE to add more templates.
 Make a template according to pandoc's rules, and send in a PR.
 Don't know what any of this is?
 That's ok, share an Overleaf or some such template which we'll try to add if we like it and have time!

-## I love this!
+## ## WOW!
+SUCH A SUPERB TEMPLATE!
+WHO MADE IT?

 Why, thanks!
+Mayukh Chakrabarty of MS18 made this template, all credits to him.
+Tailoring it to use with pandoc was done by Dhruva Sambrani.
 Drop in a thanks to Dhruva @ ms18163 or Mayukh @ ms18046